cavaunpeu/willwolf.io-source/content/machine-learning/future-with-llms.md

 # Conclusion

 The LLM story is sure to evolve quickly.
 It's unclear where it will go.
 In the best case, human knowledge, satisfaction, and general well-being compound exponentially.
-Fingers crossed.
+My fingers are crossed.

 # References